saveoursecrets/sdk/doc/developer/test.md

 cargo make test-shell
 ```

+The shell tests complete much faster as they don't need to launch an executable for each command.

 If you need to debug the CLI tests enable echo to see the I/O, for example:

 ```